 MOST IMPORTANTLY, the updating/revising of a system/document i.e. In-take/On-boarding form is DONE.
 Consequently, the updating of the document in this case was prompted by a SYSTEM, not due to a diligent employee’s memory.

 The Difference between Organized and Systematized

-But consider this… Imagine your company growing to 10, 15, 25, 50, 100 and more employees!
-Your best hopes are being fulfilled.
-But, errors and chaos multiply exponentially as you add employees to your business.
-Things will break down more often, and at an alarming rate.
+However, imagine a company growing to 10, 15, 25, 50, 100 and more employees.
+Errors and chaos MULTIPLES EXPONENTIALLY, as employees are added to the business.
+Therefore, systems fail more and more often at an alarming rate.

-There are those who have studied these factors and have determined that mistakes and chaos would multiply exponentially by 3 to 4 times, just by going from 5 to 10 employees.
+You would think, if you had 5 employees and you doubled to 10, that mistakes and chaos would only double.
+However, that’s not the case, as those who have studied these factors have determined.
+Truth is, mistakes and chaos would multiply exponentially by 3 to 4 times, just by increasing from 5 to 10 employees.
 Now, imagine 25 or 100!
 We know this is true, because it happened to us!

-If your goal is to grow your company, you should begin to organize through systemization.
-Think of it this way… McDonald’s is able to grow exponentially, due to their systems.
+If your goal is to grow your company, begin to organize through systemization.
+For this reason, McDonald’s, the hamburger giant, grew exponentially, due to their systems.
 Every McDonald’s franchisee operates with the same systems; it’s like rubber stamping a franchisee.
-Everyone is on the same page!
-They can just keep growing without all the chaos.
+Whereby, everyone is on the same page and can grow without all the chaos.

 When one business location is totally systemized, it is simple to open a new location.
 In other words, a virtual rubber stamp of one location to a new location.
 Therefore, the new location and its employees hit the ground running on opening day!

 That’s where System100™ comes in!
 This is what we do best… what we can do for your business!
 System100 is, “The Organizer” via systematization.